-And how when we step into the cloister we’re in a London that was here hundreds of years before Dickens when monks spent worshipped and worked here .
+And how when we step into a cloister we’re back in the London of the monks who lived here hundreds of years ago.

 And observe the current daily life of the Abbey.
-It’s community led by the Dean, the clergy some of whom live near the College Garden, the Vergers who enable the smooth running of daily worship, the Marshalls in red gowns and the volunteers who give their time knowing how very extraordinary the Abbey is.
+It’s a community-led by the Dean, the clergy some of whom live near the College Garden, the Vergers who enable the smooth running of daily worship, the Marshalls in red gowns and the volunteers who give their time knowing how very extraordinary the Abbey is.

 And take on board that we’re looking at the single most eclectic and important group of medieval, gothic and Tudor tombs in England.

 And how the understated Belgian marble – at once commonplace and numinous – that marks the Unknown Warrior’s final resting place typifies the Abbey, surrounded by blood-red poppies.

 And how the Abbey was a triumph of geometry and stone cutting…the way the extensive use of flying buttresses enabled the architects to replace the walls by a series of stained glass windows.

 And what it was like to look down upon the scene, the self-same spot, that has seen the crowning of the kings and queens, from Elizabeth II and Victoria right back to William the Conqueror.
 And will, one day, see the crowning of William and Kate Middleton.

 And what it’s like to gaze on King Henry III’s mosaics, perhaps the finest achievement of his time.